High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Experiment Overview

-A total of 12 points were measured covering an angular range of 12.52$^o$ $< \theta_L <$ 38.26$^o$ for the left arm and 58.29$^o$ $< \theta_R <$ 64.98$^o$ for the right.
+Protons were detected simultaneously using the two nearly-identical high-resolution spectrometers (HRSs), referred to as the left and right arms~\cite{alcorn04} or HRS-L and HRS-R. The HRS-L was used to measure scattering at $Q^2$ values of 2.64, 3.20, and 4.10~GeV$^2$.
+Simultaneously, the HRS-R measured scattering at $Q^2$ = 0.5~GeV$^2$ to serve as a monitor of beam charge, current, and target density fluctuations.
+A total of 12 points were measured covering an angular range of 12.52$^o$ $< \theta_L <$ 38.26$^o$ for the left arm and 58.29$^o$ $< \theta_R <$ 64.98$^o$ for the right arm.
 Here, $\theta_{L(R)}$ is the nominal angle of the spectrometer with respect to the electron beam for the left (right) spectrometer.
 Figure~\ref{fig:epsilon_q2} and Table~\ref{kinematics} show the nominal kinematics covered in the E01-001 experiment.

-The momentum of the scattered protons, $P_{\mbox{meas}}$, was compared to the expected momentum of the scattered protons, $P_{\mbox{calc}}(\theta_p)$, calculated from two-body kinematics using the measured scattering angle of the protons $\theta_p$:
+For elastic scattering, the kinematics are overconstrained and the proton momentum can be determined from the outgoing angle of the struck proton.
+This allows us to select elastic events by comparing the measured proton momentum, $P_{\mbox{meas}}$, to the expected momentum of the scattered protons, $P_{\mbox{calc}}(\theta_p)$, calculated from two-body kinematics using the measured scattering angle of the protons $\theta_p$:

 where $M_p$ is the mass of the proton.
-The difference between detected and expected momentum for elastic scattering is
+The difference between detected and expected momentum for elastic scattering is:

-The cross section contains several contributions.
+The protons detected in the HRS can come from a variety of scattering processes.
 The contribution of interest is the elastic peak, corresponding to $\Delta P=0$, and its radiative tail.
-In addition, there are backgrounds due to quasi-elastic scattering from the aluminum target windows and high energy protons generated from photoreactions ($\gamma p \to \pi^0 p$ and $\gamma p \to \gamma p $).
+In addition, there are backgrounds due to quasi-elastic scattering from the aluminum target windows and high-energy protons generated from photoreactions ($\gamma p \to \pi^0 p$ and $\gamma p \to \gamma p $).
 For each of the kinematics covered, data were taken with the dummy target to subtract away the endcap contribution from the spectrum.
-The photoproduction of $\pi^0$ or $\gamma p \to \pi^0 p$ events were simulated using a calculated Bremsstrahlung spectrum and $d \sigma \over dt$ $\propto s^{-7}$ and then subtracted away from the spectrum.
+Protons associated with the photoproduction of $\pi^0$ were simulated using a calculated Bremsstrahlung spectrum and $d \sigma \over dt$ $\propto s^{-7}$, normalized to the observed background, and then subtracted away from the spectrum.

-After subtracting non-elastic events, the net number of elastic events from data is then compared to the number of elastic events in the e-p peak as simulated using the Monte Carlo simulation program SIMC~\cite{makinsphd,oneillphd,mohring02} under the same kinematic conditions and cuts.
+After subtracting non-elastic events, the net number of elastic events from the measurement is then compared to the number of elastic events in the e-p peak as simulated using the Monte Carlo simulation program SIMC~\cite{makinsphd,oneillphd,mohring02} under the same kinematic conditions and cuts.
 The ratio of the data yield to the simulated yield is applied as a correction factor to the input e-p cross section.